HaotianZhangAI4Science/SurfGen/README.md

 ##### Approach 1

 Although we have prepared the required data for training and evaluation above.
 But you may want to apply SurfGen in your own case.
-So we provide the guideline for creating the surf_maker environment.
+So we provide the guidelines for creating the surf_maker environment.

 ```python
 conda create -n surf_maker pymesh2 jupyter scipy joblib biopython rdkit plyfile -c conda-forge